FREQUENTLY ASKED QUESTIONS (FAQ)

 Yes.
 All cadets will be drug tested while attending Sunburst.
 Cadets will be given ample time to clean their body of any drugs and alcohol prior to the first drug test.
 From that point on, any positive drug test will result in immediate dismissal from the academy.

-How do I apply for a Sunburst Scholarship?
+How do I apply for Sunburst Youth Academy?

-The first step in applying to the academy is to register for an orientation.
-All students must have attended an orientation prior to submitting the Phase 1 Online Application.
+The first step in applying to the academy is to register for and attend an orientation.
 Applicants must have a full understanding of what the academy entails in order to make an informed decision on whether or not to apply.
 Click on the following link to find out when the orientation will be held.